 After a few years in provisional buildings, we succeeded in expanding the former Katharinenstift, a listed building in Rostock’s eastern old town, and transforming it into a modern arts college.
 It has been a prominent feature of the college landscape since 2001.

 Today, the hmt is one of Europe’s most popular training institutions.
-Around 500 students from 40 countries are studying here.
-The hmt is member of der Association Européenne des Conservatoires, Académies de Musique et Musikhochschulen (AEC) and since 2016 of the Association of Nordic Music Academies (ANMA), a cooperation between the managements of currently 30 NordplusMusic member institutions which promotes through collaboration high standards in higher music education within the Nordic and Baltic countries.
-In 2015 the hmt was the first university to join the "Deutsche Bühnenverein".
+570 students from 30 countries are studying here.
+The hmt is member of der Association Européenne des Conservatoires, Académies de Musique et Musikhochschulen (AEC) and in 2015 the hmt was the first university to join the "Deutsche Bühnenverein".

 During the last 25 years the hmt has established itself as a desirable events location: teachers and students present their work to a critical public in more than 300 performances a year – many of these events are now seen as insider tips in Rostock’s cultural calendar.

-Rostock University of Music and Drama is divided into three departments:
+Rostock University of Music and Drama is divided into four departments:

 - Department of Music